stefzeer/Bash-script/README.md

 After the script completes it's job, it will umount /mnt.

-If you need backups from different servers to be targetted by the script, please send an email to s.simeonov@kostal.com.
+If you need backups from different servers to be targetted by the script, please send an email to me